 Membership in IBRO makes your society or organization a member of a worldwide network that represents – and connects – more than 75,000 neuroscientists in over 60 countries worldwide.

-Benefits to IBRO membership include:
+Benefits of IBRO membership include:

 - IBRO’s unique expertise and experience in training programmes that foster international contacts and future alliances.